 Plus, there is so much to love with dogs, let’s find out which ones make the healthiest pets.
 These companions will be happy and healthy company for you in the long run.
 Wondering which breeds make the healthiest dogs?
 We have put together a list for you.

 Their breeding as all around ranch hands makes the Australian Shepherd a hearty and healthy dog companion for all pet owners.
 Plus, they are beyond adorable– who can resist following the Instagram accounts of some of the best Australian Shepherds in the world?

 While there have been some complications in the past that led to some health concerns with this dog, breeders now use genetic testing to reduce the likelihood of health concerns.

 One word of warning though: these dogs need exercise!
-If you are considering an Australian Shepherd as a pet you will need to invest time and energy into playing and letting them plenty of time for activities.
+If you are considering an Australian Shepherd as a pet you will need to invest time and energy into playing, walking the dog and having plenty of time for activities.

 They are not only some of the healthiest dogs, they are smart too!
 Australian Shepherds are used as search and rescue dogs, detection dogs, service, and therapy dogs too.